Retropaint/skelform_dev_docs/src/constructing_armature.md

 ## Non-Mutability

 It is recommended that the original bones supplied to construction are not modified.
 Instead, construction should work with cloned bones and return them to the consumer.

 This does not apply to generic runtimes, as the supplied bones (coming from an engine runtime) are expected to be cloned already.

 ### Reasoning:

-Runtimes should ideally be as deterministic as possible.
+Runtimes should ideally be deterministic.
 By mutating the original bones, animations may behave differently depending on what played before it.

 ## Inheritance